Re: I'm trying not to let my baby watch so much TV, but I sometimes have trouble keeping her entertained and engaged. What can I do differently?

 Give baby a workout

 It’s important for baby to develop her muscles, and you can show her how.
 Wiggle your toes, stretch your arms and shake a rattle, so that baby will mimic your movements.
 Work those arm muscles by giving baby light and small toys to pick up or hold on to.
+Make sure she's getting enough tummy time; pediatrician Cheryl Wu, MD, says baby has to be on her front to practice using her arms and holding her chest up -- a precursor to crawling.

 Change it up